Now change YouTube channel's name without editing Google account

-San Francisco, April 23 (IANS) Google-owned video streaming platform YouTube is now making it easier for users to change their channel's name without needing to make any sort of alterations to the associated Google account.
+San Francisco: Google-owned video streaming platform YouTube is now making it easier for users to change their channel's name without needing to make any sort of alterations to the associated Google account.

 The old method of changing your channel name was long-winded and required you to alter the name and profile image of your associated Google account.